USS Atherton: Philippine service

 Atherton was transferred to Philippines in 1978.
 She was commissioned in Philippine Navy service in 1980 after a refit in South Korea as BRP Rajah Humabon (PS-78).
 She was reclassified as patrol frigate and changed the hull number to (PF-6).
 She was decommissioned in 1993, but was recommissioned in 1995 with a different hull number (PF-11).
 Despite improvements in weapons technology, Humabon retained her World War II vintage armament.
 She served as the flagship of the Philippine Navy until 2011 and then served in a ceremonial role welcoming foreign warships.

 As of 2016, Rajah Humabon was one of the oldest naval ships still in active service in the world and her hull number was changed again to (PS-11).
 On 15 March 2018 she was decommissioned from the Philippine Navy.
-It is anticipated she will become a museum ship at Naval Station Sangley Point after full decommissioning.
+It was anticipated that she will become a museum ship at Naval Station Sangley Point after full decommissioning, but after she capsized due to a typhoon in 2022 this was no longer the case and she was instead possibly sold for scrap.